The Principles of Luxury: Tradition Meets Innovation

 The online era has changed how luxury brands operate and connect with customers.
 While conventional codes are still significant, the emergence of online platforms, social media, and virtual experiences has created new opportunities and challenges for the sector.

-For example, Gucci has embraced Instagram not just as a platform for advertising but as a space for meaningful engagement with younger, tech-savvy audiences.
+For example, Gucci has embraced Instagram not just as a platform for promotion but as a space for meaningful engagement with younger, tech-savvy audiences.
 By curating visually stunning campaigns, hosting live events, and featuring collaborations with influencers, Gucci has transformed its Instagram presence into a digital extension of its luxury ethos.

 New Codes of Luxury